 The Response to Suffering.

 And when persecuted, what should be our response?
 Jesus gives a clear answer in the first part of verse 12: “Rejoice and be glad” [Matt 5:12].
 Leap for joy—is more apt of a rendering.
 In the light of the coming reality of being with the Triune God in the kingdom that Jesus will be setting up, abundant joy must be the fitting response.
-In fact, abundant joy is the unified theme of the New Testament as to the believer’s response to persecution.
+In fact, abundant joy is the New Testament’s unified theme as to the believer’s response to persecution.

 In writing to suffering believers, Peter commanded them to “rejoice inasmuch as you participate in the sufferings of Christ” [1 Pet 4:13].
 James tells us to “Consider it pure joy…whenever [we] face trials of many kinds” [Jas 1:2].